salesforcecli/plugin-settings/messages/config.set.md

 # error.ArgumentsRequired

 You must provide one or more configuration variables to set.
 Use the --help flag to view the available configuration variables.

+# error.ValueRequired

+You must provide a value when setting an config.
+Use `sf config unset my-alias-name` to remove existing configs.